Zheludevaat/FFK-Book/README.md

 ## Agent Workflow

-The pipeline coordinates several GPT‑4.1 agents with distinct roles.
+The pipeline coordinates several agents, each using the GPT‑4.1 model, with distinct roles.
 A `ResearchAgent` gathers facts and citations, feeding a `PromptBuilder` that crafts the exact instruction set for the `DraftWriter`.
 Drafts are checked by a `ReviewerAgent`, optionally rewritten once, and then